smartiniOnGitHub/vweb-example/README.md

 - normal build optimized (for production and compressed): from 25 KB to 50 KB
 - static build (no external libraries): approx. 3.8 MB
-- static build optimized (no external libraries): approx. 1.1 MB and all this is impressive.
+- static build optimized (no external libraries): approx. 1.1 MB

+all this is impressive.

-When building the same sources in Windows, executables are bigger (double than Linux, approx.), but anyway very small even here.
+When building the same sources in Windows, executables are bigger (double than Linux, approx.), but anyway very small.

 ## License